 My studies of forest ecology and forest birds has included extensive work on the Hen Harrier, one of Ireland’s rarest birds of prey.
 I have led a number of research projects in this area which have produced a large volume of work on this bird species and its interaction with changing landuse, particularly forest expansion and wind energy development.
 More details on this work can be found here.

-Over the last decade I have led the largest national forest ecology research project in Ireland which was undertaken in collaboration with Trinity College Dublin, Waterford Institute of Technology, Coillte, Forest Research UK, Swedish University of Agricultural Sciences and University of Alberta, Canada.
+Between 2000 and 2015 I led the largest national forest ecology research project in Ireland which was undertaken in collaboration with Trinity College Dublin, Waterford Institute of Technology, Coillte, Forest Research UK, Swedish University of Agricultural Sciences and University of Alberta, Canada.
 This programme of research has been the single largest project on forest biodiversity in Ireland and has led to the generation of significant new knowledge on the ecology of range of forest species as well as the building significant critical research capacity through PhD and Masters training and the hosting of Marie Curie fellows.
 A large number of research papers, together with policy and management recommendations have been developed and translated to industry as part of this work.
 You can read more about some of these projects on the UCC PLANFORBIO and Forest Ecology Research web pages.

 During the course of this research I was very proud to bring the Second International Conference on Biodiversity in Forest Ecosystems and Landscapes to UCC.
-This event showcased the excellent research that is being undertaken here in Ireland and brought more than 150 delegates from all corners of the globe to share their work.
-We hosted a range of networking events during the conference, allowing delegates both formal and informal opportunities for interaction.
-These included a very successful field excursion to native woodlands across Munster where researchers from our team shared their experiences of forest ecology research in Ireland with international delegates.
-The picture below shows the delegates during the field excursion.
+This event showcased the excellent research being undertaken here in Ireland and brought more than 150 delegates from all corners of the globe to share their work.
+We hosted a range of networking events facilitating formal and informal opportunities for interaction.
+These included a field excursion to native woodlands across Munster where researchers from our team shared their experiences of forest ecology research in Ireland with international delegates.

 A priority for me during my research career has been the dissemination and translation of findings not only to a scientific audience and policy makers, but also to the wider public and the community.
 I have been a regular contributor to Mooney Goes Wild RTE Radio 1 show for many years.
 In January 2016 I had the opportunity to revisit a documentary which I presented and which was first broadcast in 2004 and to share updates on our recent work on swans.
 I have also contributed to Eco Eye, an Irish television series about environmental issues presented by Duncan Stewart, where I was invited as an expert on biodiversity in Irish forests in 2008, and again in 2010 as an expert on Hen Harrier ecology in Ireland.
 You can see some examples of this work by clicking on the links below.